Hockomock Y fundraising drive for food initiative launched through challenge grant by Foxboro couple

-A fundraising campaign is underway to raise $100,000 for a food drive led by the Hockomock Area YMCA.
+FOXBORO -- A campaign is underway to raise $100,000 for a food drive led by the Hockomock Area YMCA.

 Greg and Kathy Spier of Foxboro have issued a $50,000 challenge grant to support the YMCA’s commitment to help feed kids, families and individuals during the pandemic.